ProFormA/proformaxml/Whitepaper_Introduction.md

 A grading-hints element is valid only, if there are no cyclic dependencies in nullify conditions.

-# An XML exchange format for (programming) tasks
-THIS DOCUMENT IS CURRENTLY BEING EDITED AND NOT FINISHED

-**Version 2.0**

 ## General Structure of the Task Part

 The task part consists of two parts: The first section shows